-- To register by mail you may also use a Washington driver’s license or state ID.
-Alternately, if you have a valid social security number you can provide the last four digits of the SSN.
+- To register by mail you may also use a Washington state driver’s license or state ID.
+If you do not have these forms of ID, you can provide the last four digits of your social security number.

 - When you register to vote, you will be required to provide two addresses:

 - 1. A residential address

 - This can be the name or address of a shelter, park, motor home, intersection, or some other identifiable location.
 This location will be used to determine your voting precinct and the races that you will vote on.

 - You can receive your elections mail at any valid mailing location you choose.
 A mailing address can include a post office box, address of a friend or relative, shelter, or general delivery at a local post office.
 The mailing address is where all election-related material, including your ballot, will be sent.

 - If your mailing address changes and you don’t update it before the registration deadline, you can contact your local elections office for a ballot!

 While Washington is an “all-mail” voting state, each county has ballot drop-off boxes where you can turn in your ballot.
 You can also mail your ballot without paying postage.
 Each county also offers accessible voting locations for individuals with disabilities.
 Check with your county auditor or elections office for more information.

 If I have my voting rights, should I still try to get a certificate of discharge (COD)?